 His trail, while taking these things, covered 15 miles or so in the North East corner of Aberdeenshire, from Crimond to Strichen and then to New Deer.
 It seems he probably meant to ride away with his new property.
 Perhaps he had no work or saw a chance to better his lot.
 He did not get far before he was detained however.
 Judging by the host of witnesses called to his trial there is little wonder.
 On 24th September 1841 he was found guilty and sentenced by Aberdeen Sheriff’s Court to 14 years deportation to Van Diemens land, Tasmania as it is today.

 Hanging for horse and cattle theft had been abolished in Scotland not too many years before.
-The last person hung for this offence was a George Watson in 1811 who was caught after being tracked for 150 miles because of a broken shoe of the horse he took.
+The last person hung for this offence was a George Watson in 1811.
+He was given shelter at a farm in Southern Scotland but chose to make off with a horse early the next morning.
+This seems to have annoyed the farmer because he tracked the thief for 150 miles to the North West Coast near Oban, knowing the horse had a broken shoe.

 Perhaps Robert Esson’s sentence seemed more lenient , but like many deported convicts his fate was just as dark.
 In April 1842 he was being held on the prison hulk Justitia at Woolwich docks in London.
-There he was recorded in the prisoner’s log at one point as having a violent temper, a point which might not have gone well for him.
-Troublesome prisoners were confined to the lower decks alongside others of similar disposition.
+There he was recorded in the prisoner’s log as having a violent temper, perhaps with good reason, but it might not have gone well for him.
+Troublesome prisoners were sometimes moved to the worse conditions in lower decks alongside others of similar disposition often.